-The Center for Native American and Indigenous Research (CNAIR) announces its inaugural faculty fellowship awards, to be awarded for the 2019-2020 academic year.
-As the university’s and Chicago’s intellectual hub for research with and about Native American and Indigenous peoples and for Native American and Indigenous Studies (NAIS) research, CNAIR supports undergraduate, graduate, and faculty fellows.
+The Center for Native American and Indigenous Research (CNAIR) calls for proposals for faculty fellowship awards, to be awarded for the 2021-22 academic year.
+As the university’s and Chicago’s intellectual hub for Indigenous centered and Native American and Indigenous Studies (NAIS) research, CNAIR supports undergraduate, graduate, and faculty fellows.
 We invite continuing faculty (including teaching track faculty with continuing appointments) working in any department or school at Northwestern, including the Feinberg School of Medicine and Pritzker School of Law, to apply for fellowship funding.

-CNAIR seeks to support faculty working in any discipline whose research includes Native American & Indigenous peoples and/or who engage with Native American and Indigenous Studies methodologies.
-Fellows participate in CNAIR’s community of scholars by attending Center talks and workshops, including regular lunch seminars and talks by invited speakers, by presenting about their work at the annual research symposium held in the spring, and by mentoring a CNAIR graduate fellow.
+CNAIR seeks to support faculty working in any discipline whose research engages Native American & Indigenous peoples and/or who center Indigenous research and Native American and Indigenous Studies methodologies.
+Fellows participate in CNAIR’s community by attending Center talks and workshops, including regular lunch seminars and talks by invited speakers, by presenting about their work at the annual research symposium held in the spring.

 Applicants from Bienen, Medill, and the School of Communication must also secure approval from their Dean in addition to their Department Chair.

-Applications are due by March 12.
-Faculty fellows will be notified of their award by March 30.
-Please submit the following documents as one PDF file to Jennifer Michals (email@example.com):
+Applications are due by February 1, 2021.
+Faculty fellows will be notified of their award by March 1.
+Please submit the following documents as one PDF file to Jennifer Michals.

 - A one paragraph abstract of your project, focusing on the research you propose to complete during your fellowship.
 Please indicate how many quarters of funding you are requesting.